awmckinley/config/modules/dbdev/README.md

 # Database Management

-Tools for database management, visualization, and development.
+Software for database management, visualization, and development.